 Salt dough decorations have a long tradition in the UK and many countries.
 Traditionally it dates back as far as ancient Egyptian times.
 Salt and flour were the most common ingredients, and so they began to experiment, making sculptures, trinkets and salt dough ornaments.

 Salt dough is the basis of a great and easy craft session at home, allowing children to come up with all manner of creations.
-The ingredients for the salt dough can be bought in every supermarket and they are really cheap.
+The ingredients for the salt dough recipe can be bought in every supermarket and they are really cheap.
 The dough is easy to prepare and the creations last a really long time.
 Once baked or dried, they can be nicely painted and used in many different ways.

 We organised a hilarious craft session at toucanBox HQ to show you some salt dough ideas for a bit of inspiration.
 We’ve left out doing salt dough Christmas ornaments, which is a superb use of salt dough as well.
 Watch out for a second page coming soon containing some amazing salt dough Christmas crafts.
 As we didn't have an oven handy we've just let the salt dough dry for two nights.
 It's been perfectly dried to paint the creations with poster paint afterwards.